Matty-7/JustForFun/README.md

 # JustForFun
-It's my playground to use GPT-4 code interpreter to generate some interesting codes!
+It's my playground that use GPT-4 code interpreter to generate some interesting codes!